Rules for the 2023 November California Democratic Party Endorsing Convention

-2. The Chair of This Committee shall be the Chair of the Convention and the Secretary of This Committee shall be the Secretary of the Convention.
-In the absence of the Chair of This Committee, the Vice-Chair of This Committee of the self-identified gender other than that of the Chair shall serve as the Presiding Officer and Chair of the Convention.
+2. The Chair of This Committee shall be the Chair of the Convention and the Secretary of This Committee shall be Secretary of the Convention.
+In the absence of the Chair of This Committee, the Vice-Chair of This Committee of the self-identified gender other than that of the Chair, shall serve as the Presiding Officer and Chair of the Convention.

 4. Seating of the delegates shall be by the Assembly District within the Region.

 5. No one will be admitted to the Convention floor who is not a delegate, or proxy holder, except by special authorization of the State Chair.

 6. Credentialing will close at posted times, unless special circumstances exist.
 At that time, consideration will be given by the Credentials Committee, which can stay open or reopen credentialing.
 In order to vote, and have one’s vote counted, at this Convention, a member must be qualified to vote for that specific office per This Committee’s Bylaws and have timely: